15 Expats Talk about Health Insurance and Healthcare in Belize

 Are healthcare and health insurance expensive in Belize?

 "Healthcare and health insurance in Belize can be expensive, depending on the type of coverage and services needed.
 Private health insurance is available, but it can be costly and may not cover all medical expenses.
 Public healthcare is available, but it is limited and may not provide the same level of care as private healthcare.
-Additionally, the cost of medications and medical supplies can be high, and some treatments may not be covered by insurance," said one expat living in Belize.
+Additionally, the cost of medications and medical supplies can be high, and some treatments may not be covered by insurance," commented one expat living in Belize.

 Get Quote